bartnic1/Battleship/README.md

 ## Future Additions

 - I really want to improve on the AI so that it intelligently clusters shots after it hits a ship, but for now I am happy that the basic functionality exists.
 - For now, the AI makes guesses by choosing random numbers from 1 to 10 on each move.
+If it already guessed a specific value, it chooses again.

 ## Resources Used